-I was watching a Dutch television program last night.
-We see two young Dutch gay men in Disneyland, Paris, who had decided to adopt the gay label, as they lament the fact that they cannot conceive children and lead a normal straight life.
+On a Dutch television program, we see two young Dutch gay men in Disneyland, Paris, who had decided to adopt the gay label, as they lament the fact that they cannot conceive children and lead a normal straight life.
 The program is all about this misfortune of theirs.
-They are encouraged to go for adoption.
+They are encouraged by friends to go for adoption.
 The remarks they made in the first two minutes of the program are worth looking into, because it explains the difference between the approach of Gay Affirmative Therapy and Reparative Therapy.

 In this article, we will demonstrate how harmful it is to adopt the gay label and to say goodbye to heterosexual feelings for good.
 We shall also demonstrate the bewilderment of the so-called Questioning youths, people who gay-lib feels are their private property.
 These youths must then be lured into the gay label for ever more, so gay-lib insists, at the expense of their equally present heterosexual longings or “questioning” doubts.